Dad's Whistlestop

 Do you have a special call that draws your family together?

-[I am getting closer to publishing my memoir—a story that delves into the past and shows the strong connection I have with my father, yet it is relevant to all who search for that security even later on in years.
+[I am getting closer to publishing Published my memoir—a story that delves into the past and shows the strong connection I have with my father, yet it is relevant to all who search for that security even later on in years.
 All who at one time or another ask, “Who am I?”
-If you share my short narratives, it might lead others to this deeper story to come.
+If you share my short narratives, it might lead others to this deeper story.
 And I would be grateful. ♥️ ]